R&D tax credits explained

 • Staff, including salaries, employer’s NIC, pension contributions and reimbursed expenses.

-• Subcontractors and freelancers.
-Materials and consumables including heat, light and power that are used up or transformed by the R&D process.
+• Materials and consumables including heat, light and power that are used up or transformed by the R&D process.

 • Payments to the subjects of clinical trials.